josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/🛰️_OSINT_Field_Operations/🔮_Polishing_Big_Balls/💄_Charlie_Foxtrot/🦑_kraken_system_applicability_assessment.md

 It provides a fast triage framework for identifying when AI-affected systems in the UK constitute a preventative-death and governance emergency.

 > 📡 Cross-references:
-> - 🦑 C.R.A.K.E.N. — Calcaneus Reflexion Anti-Kraken Ecological Navigation System
+> - 🦑 C.R.A.K.E.N. — cancellous Reflexion Anti-Kraken Ecological Navigation System
 > - 🦑 Kraken Big Ball Polishing
 > - ☔️ Protocol Integrity SOP

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2026-05-21_
+_Last updated: 2026-07-09_